 These are the 12-string guitars you’re looking for…

 The 12 string guitar, such an awesome instrument that has appeared on everything from folk records to heavy metal albums.
-If you’re a Fairport Convention fan, Springsteen aficionado or Led Zeppelin fanatic the 12 string guitar will undoubtedly appeal to you, but even if you’re not a fan of any of those bands (I’m silently judging you) as a guitarist you have to appreciate the full, rich sounds emanating from a great 12 string acoustic or electric.
+If you’re a Fairport Convention fan, Springsteen aficionado or Led Zeppelin fanatic the 12-string guitar will undoubtedly appeal to you.
+Even if you’re not a fan of any of those bands (I’m silently judging you), as a guitarist, you have to appreciate the full, rich sounds emanating from a great 12 string acoustic or electric.

 Pros and cons of a 12-string guitar

-As far as the pros and cons of 12-string guitars go, there aren’t a lot of downsides to a 12-string aside from adjusting to the extra pressure that needs to be applied on the strings.
+As far as the pros and cons of 12-string guitars go, there aren’t a lot of downsides to a 12-string.
+This is aside from adjusting to the extra pressure that needs to be applied to the strings.
 Hand cramps can sometimes occur but the benefits of a 12 string’s sound when played far outweigh a little discomfort.
-They’re described as by some as the grand piano of guitars owing to the fact the sheer amount of volume you can get out of one.
+They’re described by some as the grand piano of guitars, owing to the sheer amount of volume they produce.
 The addition of an extra six strings, some as an octave higher provides a fullness of sound that you really can’t beat.
-Playing solos on a 12 string guitar can sometimes prove a little tricky, especially when you’re trying to do huge dive bomb bends, but with a little bit of practice you’ll get there.
+Playing solos on a 12 string guitar can sometimes prove a little tricky, especially when you’re trying to do huge dive bomb bends.
+However, with a little bit of practice, you’ll get there.
 One string solos, guitar lines and hooks really sound great though.
-The best thing to do is try one out – they’re great to have in your arsenal and an awesome addition to any song.
+The best thing to do is try one out.
+They’re great to have in your arsenal and an awesome addition to any song.

 But where should you start?
 “Which 12 string guitar is right for me?”
 I hear you say.
 Fear not!
-Today we’re going to look at 5 of the best 12 string guitars to get you started on your journey into a fuller, richer sound.
+Today we’re going to look at some of the best 12 string guitars to get you started.

-Another great addition from the widely respected brand, the Farida D16N12 Dreadnought 12 String Acoustic Guitar is the perfect starting point for those in the market for a mid-level 12 string acoustic that won’t let them down and is perfect for professional or home use.
-A solid Englemann spruce top is accompanied by laminated rosewood back and sides whilst the three piece full scale mahogany neck ensures playing is a breeze.
-Providing plenty of volume due to the classic dreadnought shape, you’ll find this guitar slowly becoming your favourite very quickly.
+The Yamaha FG820-12 12 String is the perfect model for those in the market for a mid-level 12 string acoustic.
+Accompanying the solid spruce top is a rich mahogany back and sides, whilst the very comfortable Nato neck ensures playing is a breeze.
+Although it provides plenty of volume due to the classic dreadnought shape, you’ll find this guitar slowly becoming your favourite very quickly.
+This is thanks to the newly developed scalloped body bracing that offers enhanced acoustic response.
+As such, it stands up to those guitars that are higher up the budget scale, easily.
 Top grade woods and plenty of volume – what more could you want?

 Epiphone DR-212 12-String Acoustic Guitar